 In highly dynamic networks, you can sometimes run low on available IP addresses.
 Many times it’s not possible to add more by expanding your subnets or scopes because they’re “boxed-in.”
 So how do you find available IP addresses to use?
 The answer is by reclaiming abandoned static and reserved DHCP addresses.

 To find abandoned addresses, select a subnet to examine.
 Next, examine each address record and pay close attention to the Last Response column.
-Look for addresses associated with devices that have not been observed on the network for an extended period of time, for example 30+ days.
+Look for addresses associated with devices that have not been observed on the network for an extended period of time—for example, 30+ days.
 Then look at the status.
-Addresses that have a status of Used and not observed for an extended period of time are address you’ll probably want to reclaim.
-If the DHCP Reservation attribute is set to YES then you also know this address has been reserved in a DHCP scope.
+You will probably want to reclaim addresses that have a status of “Used” and have not observed for an extended period of time.
+If the DHCP Reservation attribute is set to “YES,” then you also know this address has been reserved in a DHCP scope.

 Easily identify abandoned static and DHCP reserved addresses.
-Download SolarWinds IPAM with a 30-day license.
+Download SolarWinds IP Address Manager (IPAM) with a 30-day license.